-The personal statement should include an identification of your principal research interests and questions, a conceptual account of your work to date along with a discussion of its role in your decision to pursue advanced study, and an assessment of what your work aims to contribute to the field of religious studies and scholarship in the humanities more broadly.
+The statement of purpose should include an identification of your principal research interests and questions, a conceptual account of your work to date along with a discussion of its role in your decision to pursue advanced study, and an assessment of what your work aims to contribute to the field of religious studies and scholarship in the humanities more broadly.